subquery/documentation/docs/README.md

       <li>
         <div class="title">How much does it cost to host my project in SubQuery Projects?</div>
         <div class="content">
-          <p>Hosting your project in SubQuery Projects is absolutely free — it is our way of giving back to the community.
-To learn how to host your project with us, please check out the <a href="https://academy.subquery.network/run_publish/publish.html">Hello World (SubQuery Hosted)</a> tutorial.</p>
+          <p>This service is being provided to the community with a generous free tier!
+You can host your first two SubQuery projects for absolutely free!</p>
           <span class="more">
             <router-link :to="{path: '/run_publish/publish.html'}">HOSTING YOUR PROJECT</router-link>
           </span>